 He resumed running, not even bothering to answer.

 I neared the area, still lit by strange alien lights.
-When I thought I was close enough, I jumped off the car, wore my bullet-proof jacket and started running, holding my gun.
+When I thought I was close enough, I jumped off the car, wore my bullet-proof vest and started running, holding my gun.

 I decided to move stealthily, but it wasn't easy, because the area was a vast meadow with no trees or bushes to cover me.
 I could only run and try to stay as low as possible.

 The jogger was right: it really looked like a war zone.
 Flashes and lightning were erupting from one single spot, where I could also glimpse the silhouettes of two fair-haired people trying to approach the source of the lights.
 One of them was wearing a blue outfit, so it had to be Sapphire.

 When I got closer, I noticed that every time a lightning flashed, a figure rose, walking unsteadily.
 It was some sort of creature, clearly not human, but I was too far to distinguish their features.